 Let’s see how Nicholas Meregali had been absorbing lots of pressure before he defeated Leandro Lo in the World jiu-jitsu Championship 2017

+The Brazilian jiu-jitsu competition will always be a window to show the world how professional the sport can be.
 But the growth of the sport over the coming generations will not be reliant on the competitive aspect.

 Let us know how do you prepare for a jiu-jitsu competition?